sbancuz/Appunti/Message oriented communication.md

 To use them we need to program with [[Berkeley sockets]] or [[MPI]].
 ### Message queuing

-It's a point-to-point persistent asynchronous communication, intrinsically [[P2P]].
+It's a point-to-point persistent asynchronous communication, intrinsically [[Peer to peer]].
 It works by creating queues that send and receive messages.
 In principle it's like how e-mail works.

 ![[messageQ.png]]